CyberSleeper/backend-oprec-ristek/README.md

 ```bash
 go run main.go
 ```
-Open [http://localhost:9010](http://localhost:9010) with your browser to see the database.
+Open [http://localhost:9010](http://localhost:9010) with your browser to access the database.